open-source-labs/Chronos/examples/kubernetes/README.md

 **Mac Users:** Alternative to running the above commands, `cd` into the *scripts* folder and run the `stopKuber.sh` script

-**note**: The above part only teardown Prometheus and Kubernetes, it leaves Grafana running.
+**Note**: The above part only teardown Prometheus and Kubernetes, it leaves Grafana running.
 This is because if you teardown Grafana, the next time you redeploy you will be login with a new account, the access token and dashboard you created within this account will lose.

 To teardown grafana, run the following commands:
 ```